Fraternalilab/POPSCOMPlegacy/README.md

-# POPSCOMP: Analysis of biomolecular complex interfaces
+# POPSCOMP: Analysis of biomolecular complex interface

+Notice: The *POPSCOMP* repository and program has been replaced by the *POPScomp* repository since April 2019.

 POPSCOMP is a method to analyse complexes of proteins and/or nucleic acids.
 The interaction between the individual complex components is assessed by calculating the solvent accessible surface area (SASA) buried upon complex